pwrstudio/sassolino/README.md

 The file “index.md”, if present, will go at the top of the page.
 Everything else in alphabetical order underneath.

 The front page is a simple index with the first (alphabetically) image of each folder used as preview.
-If the file “index.md” is present in the root of the “content” folder.
+If the file “index.md” is present in the root of the “content” folder it will be shown.

 The appearance of the site can be changed by editing “style.css”.